Opening sessions

 Please note that it will be automatically closed after 7 days of inactivity.

 By default, newly opened sessions will use the jupyter/scipy-notebook:notebook-6.4.5 Docker image to spawn your notebook.
-You can supply your desired image by passing it to the previous command with the -i/--image option:
+If you would like to use a different image, you can pass it to the previous command with the -i/--image option:

 $ reana-client open -w jupyter --image jupyter/scipy-notebook:notebook-6.4.7